Seeing through the smoke

 medics carrying bloody youth across fields of flames

-a jumble of bodies as only
+a jumble of bodies as only death can pose them

 soldiers tearing down the Goddess of Democracy